foobacca/foobacca-event-notes/DjangoConEurope2015/camel.rst

 - use django-mptt for tree of chapters, pages etc (efficient retrieval and slow insertion, move etc)
 - models subclass mptt.models.MPTTModel - trees auto-update ...
 - provides nice templatetags and filters

+- demo how to put lists in for homework -> HTML form
+- free text box - make edit with latex format, update to show in page

+All looks very nice.